momori256/momori.dev/content/posts/hands-on-cpp-concurrency.md

 };
 ```

-Most of the heavy-lifting is done by the `bucket` class, which is responsible for managing the data in each bucket.
+Most of the heavy lifting is done by the `bucket` class, which is responsible for managing the data in each bucket.
 The `hash_table` class itself forwards the operations to the appropriate bucket based on the hash of the key.

 ## Conclusion

+In this tutorial, we explored the foundational concepts of concurrent programming in C++ and demonstrated practical implementations of a parallel quick sort algorithm and a lock-based hash table.
+By utilizing concurrency features such as `std::thread`, `std::future`, and various mutex types, we can significantly improve the performance and responsiveness of our programs.